 You keep telling her talking about feelings is not your thing.
 Why can’t she understand that?
 Doesn’t “no” mean no?

-Whether you opt to crowd around her laptop for online couples counseling you don’t want, reluctantly show up at the therapist’s office, or cross your arms and put your foot down… I want to offer you some more options.
-Options that are far more likely to get your relationship to a happier place.
+Whether you opt to crowd around her laptop for online couples counseling you don’t want, reluctantly show up at the therapist’s office as if with ball-and-chain, or cross your arms and put your foot down…

-Because although many people do benefit from talking about their feelings…
+Because although many people DO benefit from talking about their feelings…

-This article justifies men who DON’T talk about emotions and refuse to go to couples counseling or talk therapy altogether.
+This article justifies men who DON’T talk about emotions — and refuse to go to couples counseling or talk therapy altogether.

 What if you’re right to refuse couples counseling, and your resistance to talk about feelings shouldn’t be the end of your relationship?